bdeck8317/DataSciPsych/readme.md

 on [Slack](https://join.slack.com/t/datasciencean-lot8019/shared_invite/zt-hjhaz9gw-7bHVuROpdFn_uvT074wtUQ).

 ## Weekly Meetings
 We currently hold weekly meetings every Thursday at 2 pm.
-Topics for discussion are always up to who attends.
+Topics for discussion are always up to who attend.
 Previous discussions have included parameter selection for machine learning models, How to get started using Docker containers, Network Science analysis, and group code review.
 Feel free to post in our slack if you're interested in exploring a topic with us!